Joe Burrow: 2021

-On September 6, the Bengals confirmed Burrow had completed his rehab and would start Week 1.
+On September 6, the Bengals confirmed Burrow had completed his rehab and would be the starter for Week 1.
 Burrow returned from his injury and helped lead the Bengals to a 2–1 start.
-In Week 4, Burrow completed 25 of 32 passes for 348 yards and two touchdowns in a 24–21 win over the Jacksonville Jaguars, earning AFC Offensive Player of the Week.
+In Week 4, Burrow completed 25 of 32 passes for 348 yards and two touchdowns in a 24–21 win over the Jaguars, earning AFC Offensive Player of the Week.

 Against the Baltimore Ravens in Week 16, Burrow completed 37 of 46 passes, threw for a career-high 525 yards, while also throwing four touchdowns without an interception, for a career-high 143.2 passer rating in the 41–21 win.
 Burrow's 525 yards were the fourth most passing yards in a game in NFL history, and broke Boomer Esiason's franchise record for most passing yards in a game as a result.
 The victory in this game was Cincinnati's ninth of the year, clinching the first winning record for the team since the 2015 season, and put the Bengals in first place of the AFC North.
 Burrow was named AFC Offensive Player of the Week as a result of his performance.

 The next week against the Kansas City Chiefs, Burrow threw for 446 yards, four touchdowns, and no interceptions in the 34–31 win.
 The win helped the Bengals clinch the AFC North and a playoff berth for the first time since 2015.
 Burrow finished the season playing in 16 games with 4,611 passing yards and 34 passing touchdowns, both franchise records.
 He also led the league in completion percentage (70.4%) and yards per pass attempt (8.9), but also led the league in sacks taken.
+He was named Comeback Player of the Year by the Associated Press and the PFWA.